nikitabhardwaj/Scrabble_Chain/README.md

 If there are no words that you can think to create using your current tile rack, simply submit a blank word, and the computer will ask if you would like to skip your turn.
 However, after 6 skipped turns in a row (as a whole, not by one particular player), the game will come to an end.
 The game will also end if the bag runs out of tiles and a player has run out of tiles.

 When the game ends, all player's scores will be compared, and whomever has the most points will win!

+Limitations

+Human players only.
+No computer players are available.